sherlock-audit/2024-07-exactly-stacking-contracts-judging/README.md

 If the total supply is null the amount not distributed can be calculated by doing `rate x deltaTime` and send to savings.

-# Issue M-10: Liquidating maturies with unassigned earnings will not take into account floating assets increase leading to loss of funds
+# Issue M-8: Liquidating maturies with unassigned earnings will not take into account floating assets increase leading to loss of funds

 Source: https://github.com/sherlock-audit/2024-07-exactly-stacking-contracts-judging/issues/64

+The protocol has acknowledged this issue.

 ## Found by
 0x73696d616f